 A Homestead Exemption is an exemption of $1,000 of the assessed valuation of your primary residence.
-In tax year 2012, this can be a savings of $86 to $136 depending on where you live in the county.
+In tax year 2019, this was a savings of $91 to $142 depending on where you live in the county.

 - You must be the homeowner of record who resides on the property by January 1.

 - The property deed must be notarized on or before January 1 and filed with the County Clerk's Office on or before February 1.

 - You must be a resident of Oklahoma.